pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       insensitive string `system`.

-      This command can take a long time to execute since it potentially enumerates all classes in all namespaces.
+      This command can take a long time to execute since it potentially enumerates all instance names in all namespaces.

     Options:
       -s, --sort                 Sort by instance count.
 Otherwise sorted by class